timchunght/ieor4739-hw2/README.md

 ### To download stock data as json:

-	./download_stock_prices russell_1000_ticker.txt
+	./download_stock_prices russell_1000_ticker.txt data.json

 or

 	python download_stock_prices.py russell_1000_ticker.txt

 You may also use your desired file as input.
-The programme will download data into ``data.json`` when all the data are fetched.
+The programme will download data into ``data.json`` (you can change the output filename as well) when/AFTER all the data are fetched.

 ### Data Processing